clarknelson/craft-recaptcha-3/README.md

 Google's reCaptcha service is the industry leader in determining whether a website visitor is human or robot.
 Their newest version (v3) does not require any human challenge such as a checkbox.
 Google will determine whether the user is human based on their browser characteristics, visiting history, and cookie information.
 The request to Google must come from a server, not a browser, which is where this plugin comes in.
 It attempts to take the busy work out of validating reCaptcha with Google by providing a drop-in solution.

 Because of the low user friction, this may not be the most secure or reliable service in filtering bots.
 It will simply return whether or not Google thinks the current user is a bot.
 You may also need a checkbox captcha if the score does not pass and the user is likely a bot.
 There is a very good [hCaptcha Plugin](https://plugins.craftcms.com/craft-hcaptcha) which i've found to have the best success in preventing bots.
+Many contact form plugins also have options for including captcha security.
 See FAQ page for more information: [https://developers.google.com/recaptcha/docs/faq#should-i-use-recaptcha-v2-or-v3](https://developers.google.com/recaptcha/docs/faq#should-i-use-recaptcha-v2-or-v3)

 I hope this plugin helps in your spam prevention journey!

 ## Requirements

 This plugin requires Craft CMS 3.0.0 or later.
+Google reCAPTCHA account (with v3 site / secret keys).

 ## Installation